-At the end of the sculptures are donated to local hunger relief organizations.
+At the end of the event, the sculptures are donated to local hunger relief organizations.
 The sculptures can remain on display until the end the meeting or beyond.

 How it works:

-The teams are given time to plan their structure, develop a materials list.
-Once the plan is developed the teams the teams can proceed with the process.
+The teams are given time to plan their structure and develop a materials list.
+Once the plan is developed, the teams can proceed with the process.

-Each team is provided an equal amount of “Can Money” where they can go to the “Food bank” and purchase the cans needed to make their structure.
+Each team is provided an equal amount of “Can Money” which they can take to the “Food bank” and purchase the cans needed to make their structure.

 The teams are provided:

 Cardboard, PVC pipe, tape, construction paper, cutting devices and various materials and supplies.

 The sculptures are not solid cans.
 Various recyclable materials will be used as the base.

 Teams are given time to build their masterpiece.

 The teams do not need to build a super structure, they can build a smaller meaningful piece of art for display.